-These new relationship dynamics between the patient, the primary care provider, and the pain specialist have changed the way we treat chronic pain in the 21th century.
+These new relationship dynamic between the patient, the primary care provider and pain specialist has changed how we treat chronic pain in the 21th century.

-The management of chronic pain has taken on a multidisciplinary and multi-treatment approach with regards to chronic pain management.
+Management of chronic pain has taken a multidisciplinary and multi-treatment approach with regards to chronic pain management.